caporaso-lab/q2-books/q2-metagenomics/book/80-leiden-workshop.md

   --p-metric jaccard \
   --o-distance-matrix jaccard-autofmt-contigs.qza
 ```
+Now, let's generate a PCoA from Jaccard matrix.
 ```shell
 qiime diversity pcoa \
   --i-distance-matrix jaccard-autofmt-contigs.qza \
   --o-pcoa jaccard-autofmt-pcoa-contigs.qza
 ```
 #### Emperor Plot Creation
+Now that we have our Jaccard diversity PCoA, lets visualize it!
 ```shell
 qiime emperor plot \
   --i-pcoa jaccard-autofmt-pcoa-contigs.qza \
   --m-metadata-file sample-metadata.tsv \
   --o-visualization jaccard-autofmt-emperor-contigs.qzv
 ```
+We can make week-relative-to-fmt a custom axis in our PCOA.
+This allows us to look at changes in microbial composition over the couse of the study.
 ```shell
 qiime emperor plot \
   --i-pcoa jaccard-autofmt-pcoa-contigs.qza \